jaketycyn/Shortlists_Production/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Shortlists started as a longterm project to help me, as a self-taught developer, code in a more realistic environment.
+Taking the classic beginner project of making a todo list I sought out ways of expanding.
+The first step was to

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why: